ni/ams-capabilities/README.md

 * Voltage Actual Value - Used to write a received Voltage value to the channel output

 ## HLC
-* Device - Is only used as a simple example Ddvice using the LLCs "Current Actual Value", "Current Setpoint", "Voltage Actual Value" and "Voltage Setpoint", might be removed when we have more HLCs implemented
+* Device - Is only used as a simple example Device using the LLCs "Current Actual Value", "Current Setpoint", "Voltage Actual Value" and "Voltage Setpoint", might be removed when we have more HLCs implemented

+* Power Supply - Includes the following LLCs:"OnOff", "EnableOutput", Current/Voltage Setpoint and Actual Value, "Error".
+Optionally, "ErrorChannels", "Control Mode", Voltage/Current/Power Gradient and Limit, Power Setpoint and Actual Value are included.

 # Abbreviations